-The ShipFC project is being run by a consortium of 14 European companies and institutions, co-ordinated by the Norwegian cluster organisation NCE Maritime CleanTech, and has been awarded backing from the EU's Research and Innovation programme Horizon 2020 under its Fuel Cells and Hydrogen Joint Undertaking (FCH JU).
+The consortium consists of 14 European companies and institutions, coordinated by the Norwegian cluster organisation NCE Maritime CleanTech, and has been awarded backing from the E.U.'s Research and Innovation programme Horizon 2020 under its Fuel Cells and Hydrogen Joint Undertaking (FCH JU).

-The project will see an offshore vessel, Viking Energy, which is owned and operated by Eidesvik and on contract to energy major Equinor, have a large 2MW ammonia fuel cell retrofitted. allowing it to sail solely on the clean fuel for up to 3,000 hours annually.
+The project will see an offshore vessel, Viking Energy, which is owned and operated by Eidesvik and on contract to energy major Equinor, have a large 2MW ammonia fuel cell retrofitted, allowing it to sail solely on the clean fuel for up to 3,000 hours annually.
+As such the project aims to demonstrate that long-range zero-emission voyages with high power on larger ships is possible.
+The goal is also to ensure that a large fuel cell can deliver total electric power to shipboards systems safely and effectively.